sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to align with the GC digital direction.
 The procedures stipulates the following:

-- data should only be purchased once and should align with international standards;
+> - Data should only be purchased once and should align with international standards
-- data should be shared openly by default as per the Directive on Open Government;
+> - Data should be shared openly by default as per the Directive on Open Government
-- where possible, use open standards and OSS first;
+> - Where possible, use open standards and open source software first
-- all source code must be released under an appropriate OSS license;
+> - All source code must be released under an appropriate open source software license
-- share code publicly when appropriate, and when not, share within the GC;
+> - Share code publicly when appropriate, and when not, share within the Government of Canada
-- design for cloud mobility and develop an exit strategy to avoid vendor lock-in;
+> - Design for cloud mobility and develop an exit strategy to avoid vendor lock-in
-- model business processes using Business Process Management Notation (BPMN), an open standard, to identify common enterprise processes.
+> - Model business processes using Business Process Management Notation (BPMN) to identify common enterprise processes

 #### Directive on Open Government

 The [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108) promotes information management practices that enable the proactive and ongoing release of government information, by

-- maximizing the release of GC open data (structured data) and open information (unstructured documents and multimedia assets) under an open and unrestrictive licence.
+> Maximizing the release of Government of Canada open data (structured data) and open information (unstructured documents and multi-media assets) under an open and unrestrictive licence...

 #### Directive on Automated Decision-Making

 The objective of the [Directive on Automated Decision-Making](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32592) is to ensure that automated decision systems are deployed in a manner that reduces risks to Canadians and federal institutions.
 It is also intended to lead to more efficient, accurate, consistent, and interpretable decisions made pursuant to Canadian law.

-- Releasing the final results of Algorithmic Impact Assessments in an accessible format via GC websites and any other services designated by TBS pursuant to the Directive on Open Government.
+> Releasing the final results of Algorithmic Impact Assessments in an accessible format via Government of Canada websites and any other services designated by the Treasury Board of Canada Secretariat pursuant to the Directive on Open Government.

 #### Standard on Metadata